1. Outline

 5.2 Test items

-※Although scripts of the conversations are included in Part 2, the scripts are not shown in the actual test.
-The examinees only listen to the conversation audio.
+Note: The conversation scripts in Part 2 are not shown to the examinees in the actual test.
+They only listen to the conversation audio.

 5.3 Transcription/tagging manual